 Scheduled Air Carrier Enplaned Passenger means the figure reported by the sponsor of their respective official FAA passenger data from the immediately preceding calendar year prior to the sponsor's submittal of projects to ADOT during the preparation of the Five-Year Airport Capital Improvement Program (ACIP).
-These groupings approximate the FAA's Primary Hub Classification System of Non-Hub, Small Hub, Medium Hub, and Large Hub.
-Points will be assigned according to this table.
+Sponsor should note that these groupings approximate the FAA's Primary Hub Classification System of Non Hub, Small Hub, Medium Hub, and Large Hub.
+Points will be assigned according to Table Two.